cgq2971-afk/FCIAC/README.md

 choosing samples from audio corpora of the [Librispeech](https://www.openslr.org/12/) dataset, the [NSynth](https://magenta.tensorflow.org/datasets/nsynth) dataset and the [FSD-MIX-CLIPS](https://zenodo.org/record/5574135#.YWyINEbMIWo) dataset respectively.
 In the study of the FCIAC problem, we still use these three datasets.

-Wei Xie, one of our team members, constructed the NSynth-100 dataset and FSC-89 dataset.
-The detailed information of these two datasets is [here](https://github.com/chester-w-xie/FCAC_datasets).
+The detailed information of NSynth-100 dataset and FSC-89 dataset is [here](https://github.com/chester-w-xie/FCAC_datasets).

 The detailed information of the LS-100 dataset is given below.